-John operates a cartage business and pays \$1,200 on 31 December 2019 to register his truck for 12 months from 1 January 2020 - 31 December 2020.
+John operates a cartage business and pays \$1,200 on 31 December 2021 to register his truck for 12 months from 1 January 2022 - 31 December 2022.
 The truck is used exclusively for business purposes.
 Although the registration fee is over \$1,000 and it covers a period spreading across more than one income year, it is excluded expenditure.
 This is because it is required to be incurred under a state or territory law.
 The prepayment rules do not apply to this type of expenditure and the fee is deductible in the year it is incurred.

-Example: Expenditure incurred by an entity that is registered for GST amount of the prepaid expenditure is \$1,045, which includes GST of \$95.
+Example: Expenditure incurred by an entity that is registered for GST

 Maree is registered for GST.
-On 30 June 2020 she prepays expenditure for services to be provided by another registered entity over the period 1 July 2020 - 30 June 2022.
+On 30 June 2022 she prepays expenditure for services to be provided by another registered entity over the period 1 July 2022 - 30 June 2024.

 The services to be provided are a taxable supply and Maree has acquired the services solely for a creditable purpose.
-The
+The amount of the prepaid expenditure is \$1,045, which includes GST of \$95.

 Maree's prepaid expenditure is tax deductible (a deductible loss or outgoing).
 Maree has met the requirements to be entitled to an input tax credit.
 The prepaid expenditure will be reduced by the input tax credit of \$95 so the prepaid expenditure amount is \$950.
-As the \$950 prepaid expenditure is less than \$1,000, it is excluded expenditure and deductible in the year ended 30 June 2020.
+As the \$950 prepaid expenditure is less than \$1,000, it is excluded expenditure and deductible in 2021-22.